 The Requirements for EB-5 program

-- Creation of no less than 10 new full-time permanent jobs for U.S. residents within two years (the relatives of the investor are not counted in “10 new jobs”)
+- Creation of no less than 10 new full-time permanent employment positions for U.S. residents within two years (the relatives of the investor are not counted towards “10 new jobs”)

 What is a Commercial Enterprise?